Speech balloon: Drawings within the speech bubble

-In the Western world, it is common to replace profanity with a string of nonsense symbols (&%$@*$#), sometimes termed grawlixes.
+In the Western world, it is common to replace profanity with a string of nonsense symbols (like &%$@*#), sometimes called grawlixes.
 In comics that are usually addressed to children or teenagers, bad language is censored by replacing it with more or less elaborate drawings and expressionistic symbols.
 For example, instead of calling someone a swine, a pig is drawn in the speech bubble.

 One example is the Spanish Mortadelo series, created by Francisco Ibáñez.
 Although not specifically addressed to children, Mortadelo was initiated during Francisco Franco's dictatorship, when censorship was common and rough language was prohibited.
 When Ibáñez's characters are angry, donkey heads, lightning, lavatories, billy goats and even faux Japanese characters are often seen in their bubbles.

 When Mortadelo was portrayed in a movie by Spanish director Javier Fesser in 2003, one of the critiques made to his otherwise successful adaptation was the character's use of words that never appeared in the comics.
 Fesser claimed: "When you see a bubble speech containing a lightning falling on a pig, what do you imagine the character's saying?"